astronomer/airflow-guides/guides/airflow-ui.md

 Variables are a generic way to store and retrieve arbitrary content or settings as a simple key value store within Airflow.
 Any DAG running in your Airflow instance can access, reference, or edit a Variable as a part of the workflow.

-The data is stored in Airflow's underyling Postgres, so while it's not a great spot to store large amounts of data -  it is a good fit for storing configuration information, lists of external tables, or constants.
+The data is stored in Airflow's underlying Postgres, so while it's not a great spot to store large amounts of data -  it is a good fit for storing configuration information, lists of external tables, or constants.

 _Note_: Most of your constants and variables should be defined in code, but it's useful to have some variables or configuration items accessible and modifiable through the UI itself.